No matter what year it is, people always ask the question, “What’s better for growing my audience? Blogging or social media?”

 Another thing I love is that if something happens in life and you need to take some time off, you totally can, without a huge negative shift in your business.

-For example, my old food blog, still to this day, gets around 10,000 people coming to the site every single month and I haven't posted on it in four years.
+For example, my old food blog, still to this day, gets around 10,000 people coming to the site every single month and I haven’t posted on it in six years.

 And I did the majority of that work before I knew anything about SEO!
 Towards the end of that blog’s life, I went through and tried to slightly optimize some of the posts, which is how I got to that 10K/month mark, but there’s still so much I could do.

 If I really tried, I could probably get that blog on the ad network Mediavine without much effort.
-But the point is, I have not posted anything on it in four years and the traffic, rather than declining, is just kind of sitting there steady at 10,000 visitors a month.
+But the point is, I have not posted anything on it in six years and the traffic is just kind of sitting there steady at just under 10,000 visitors a month.

 So, wherever you’re at, if you need to take a step back, that might be okay.
 Your audience might stop growing, but you probably won’t see a huge drop if you stop publishing new content for a month or two.